kraftbj/press-this-extended/readme.txt

 == Changelog ==

 = 1.1.0 =
+* New "Add to Homescreen" actions on iOS and Chrome for Android will create a web app for Press This.
 * Removes Text Editor setting since this is a default feature of WordPress 4.3.
 * Removes the User Agent filter to prevent blocking of Press This.
 Merged into WordPress 4.3.